Use notebooks

 -

-Click the trash icon for the notebook you want to delete.
+In the list of notebooks, click the delete (trash bin) icon for the notebook you wish to delete.

-Verify that the notebook is no longer listed.
+Confirm that the notebook is no longer listed in the notebook list.

 - Deleted notebook instance names cannot be reused.